 To coincide with the screening of the award winning documentary The Shore Break at the Encounters Documentary Film Festival in Cape Town and Durban, and the Sydney Film Festival, John GI Clarke together with Glenn Ashton has authored “Survivor: Wild Coast, Before and After The Shore Break”.

 In the capital, Nineveh, resides a deep and complex man, the power behind the King of the World.
 Faced with unforeseen disaster that threatens his authority, he emerges as a psychopathic killer.
-In hardback, paperback and eBook Take a look at the merchandise.
+In hardback, paperback and eBook.

 What happens when a worldly, vigorous, successful married man discovers that his is dying, and immediately embarks on a new love affair of awesome depth and force?